IRicTheCoder/GuuFramework/.features/guu.md

 ## Asset Packs
 To facilitate the loading of assets into the game, Guu provides Asset Packs which are similar to Unity's *Asset Bundles*.
 These packs use the *Asset Bundle* under the hood to save assets from the *Unity Editor* and load them into the game.
 However they offer better methods to acquire assets from them, also they can load API Files automatically and register them.
 A tool to save them from within the editor is provided by Guu's Dev Kit.

-- Assets Packs are loaded with `AssetLoader`.
+- Asset Packs are loaded with `AssetLoader`.
   - Assets can be loaded from any given path.
   - Assets can be loaded from the mod's *`Assets`* folder directly.
 - Asset Packs use the *Asset Bundle* system under the hood, but are easier to use.